inventree/inventree-docs/docs/part/pricing.md

 ### Internal cost / prices

 Parts can optionally have a internal cost (this needs to be enabled by a admin) that is used for internal sales.
-This value is used for BOM calculations (if the part is an assambly the internal cost has to contain the cost for all sub-parts).
+This value is used for BOM calculations (if the part is an assembly the internal cost must contain the cost for all sub-parts).
 [Price ranges](#price-ranges) are supported.

 ### BOM cost

-If a part is an assembly this panel will show the cost (possibly as range) for all sub-parts and a graph how much each part contirbutes to the total cost.
+If a part is an assembly this panel will show the cost (possibly as range) for all sub-parts and a graph how much each part contributes to the total cost.

 ### Sale cost / prices